• Home

 Alumni Necklaces

 In appreciation of your continued commitment to the Games, we have alumni necklaces available from the second year of service on.
 For each year of service, we will add a bead.
-Please check in at the Knights' Watch station to ask about a necklace or this year's bead.
+Please check in at the Knights' Watch station to ask about a necklace and this year's bead.

 Costume Suggestions